ECRomaneli/woole/README.md

 ### Client ID

 The `-client` is optional.
 However, when creating the URL, the provided client ID will be prioritized.
-Read more about the URL and how the client is used by the server in the [Server Pattern Section](#pattern).
+Read more about the URL and how the client is used by the server in the [Server Hostname Pattern](#hostname-pattern) section.

 ### Standalone Mode